UniversalRobots/Universal_Robots_ROS_Driver/README.md

       robot_ip:=<robot_ip> target_filename:="${HOME}/my_robot_calibration.yaml"

 For the parameter `robot_ip` insert the IP address on which the ROS pc can reach the robot.
-As `target_filename` provide an absolute path where the result will be saved to.
+As `target_filename` provides an absolute path where the result will be saved to.

 We recommend keeping calibrations for all robots in your organization in a common package.
 See the [package's documentation](ur_calibration/README.md) for details.

 #### Quick start
-Once the driver is built and the **externalcontrol** URCap is installed on the robot, you are good to go ahead starting the driver. (**Note**: We do recommend, though, to [extract your robot's calibration](#extract-calibration-information) first.)
+Once the driver is built and the **externalcontrol** URCap is installed on the robot, you are good to go ahead and start the driver. (**Note**: We do recommend, though, to [extract your robot's calibration](#extract-calibration-information) first.)